 Particulate matter like dust, pollen, mold, smoke, and even metals are in the air we breathe.
-Too much particulate matter in the air lessens the ability of the lungs to take in oxygen.
-With repeated exposure, this leads to difficulty breathing, lung disease and even death.
+Too much particulate matter in the air reduces the lungs ability to utilize oxygen.
+Over time this leads to difficulty breathing, lung disease and even death.

 For centuries scientists have known about the adverse health effects of breathing contaminated air.